 - A home address in an area with a lot of vandalism or theft

 How to lower your rate if you’re a high-risk driver

 - Shop around for car insurance: Every insurance provider is going to weigh your individual information differently.
-You might find that your rate is much with one insurer and more affordable with another.
+You might find that your rate is expensive with one insurer and more affordable with another.
 Use an online comparison tool or get quotes from different car insurance companies in Ohio to see if switching providers could save you money.

 - Take a defensive driving course: Most insurance companies will give you a discount on your annual premium if you take an approved driving course.
 Check with your carrier to see if it offers this discount and find out which courses are approved.

 - Ask about your eligibility for other discounts: Many insurers have discounts for homeowners, good students and drivers who bundle multiple policies.
 If you are hunting for a new policy as a high-risk driver, ask for which discounts you might be eligible for when you request a quote.